Steps to Safely Test Drywall & Other Things For Lead Paint at Home

 It is also vital that you check their expiration dates before testing, and strictly follow the instructions given.
 Using expired testing kits or skipping important steps when testing will compromise the results.

-Consider buying several tests if you plan to check multiple sections of your home, or even your furniture and children’s toys that are also known to possibly use lead paint, as each kit normally contains enough materials for a maximum of six tests.
+Consider buying several tests if you plan to check multiple sections of your home.
+Each kit normally contains enough materials for a maximum of six tests.
 One kit may not be enough to cover all the structures or objects you want to test.
 Make sure that the kit you buy in fact is meant for the surface you’re testing, as some products will only cover certain types of material.
+DIY kits are for architectural surfaces only.
+For toys or furniture, proceed directly to the ‘Testing Scope’ section below.

 If lead is detected, you need to follow the following steps outlined by the EPA: